A Journey From Process Automation to The Robotic Process Automation

-In the last some years, the focus has now shifted to use Robotic Process Automation (RPA).
-In traditional workflow automation, our focus was to automate the tasks and interfaces as per the given standard validation rule by the users and it is being automated by the software engineer.
+In some years, the focus has now shifted to use Robotic Process Automation (RPA).
+In traditional workflow automation, our focus was to automate the tasks and interfaces as per the given standard validation rule by the users, and the software engineer is automating it.

-However, in the contrast, RPA systems grow the action list itself by watching the user perform that task in the application, and then perform the automation by repeating those tasks directly in the GUI.
+However, in contrast, RPA systems grow the action list by watching the user perform that task in the application and then perform the automation by repeating those tasks directly in the GUI.

-Earlier we had challenges in some of the areas where standard APIs were not available from the product provider but RPA has lower the barrier to the use of automation in products where the APIs are not available.
+Earlier, we had challenges in some areas where standard APIs were not available from the product provider.
+Still, RPA has lowered the barrier to automation in products where the APIs are not available.
 Apart from this, it has also removed a barrier of in-depth technical understanding.

 RPA can be automated by a person who has a better understanding of the processes than technology.

-While earlier advancement was focused on process standardization, NVA elimination, now current advancement help in reducing the manual data entries, repetition of the tasks, and avoiding human error.
+While earlier advancement was focused on process standardization; NVA elimination, current advancements help reduce the manual data entries, repetition of the tasks, and avoiding human error.

 Planning of The RPA

-RPA is not an overnight journey but a continuous process to identify the opportunities and keep engaging with the key stakeholders with the IT staffing Companies and delivering those improvements.
+RPA is not an overnight journey but a continuous process to identify the opportunities and keep engaging with the key stakeholders with the IT consulting services and delivering those improvements.

 Benefits of The RPA

 First and foremost, RPA helps in improving process efficiency.
-It helps in identifying some of the repetitive tasks and removes the human intervention resulting in the high-value work by the human resources.
+It helps identify some of the repetitive tasks and removes the human intervention resulting in the high-value work by the human resources.

-While human resources may take some time to do the task, RPA completes similar tasks much faster, error-free, and helps in saving time, improve the SLAs.
+While human resources may take some time to do the task, RPA completes similar tasks much faster, error-free, and helps in saving time, improving the SLAs.

-Many manual tasks which were taking earlier weeks or months are now can be done in few hours.
+Many manual tasks which were taken earlier weeks or months are now can be done in few hours.
 It helps in realizing the value quicker.
 It helps in cutting down human errors.

-Once an organization is able to put the RPA in place, it can shift the precious human resources consulting and human resource manpower to do the high-end jobs resulting in a lot of savings, productivity, and impact to the bottom line of the firms.
+Once an organization can put the RPA in place, it can shift the precious management consulting firms and human resource workforce to do the high-end jobs, resulting in a lot of savings, productivity, and impact to the firms’ bottom line.

-Concat Team has identified this as one of the services to help our customers to identify the manual repetition tasks, helping in drawing the technology intervention, doing the change management.
-We help the Enterprises to draw a short-term, mid-term, and long-term roadmap and implementation of the same.
+Concat Team has identified this as one of the services to help our customers identify the manual repetition tasks, helping draw the technology intervention and do the change management.
+In addition, we help the Enterprises draw a short-term, mid-term, and long-term roadmap and implement the same and virtual customer services.